Bachelor of Science in Finance

 General Education Literacies and Professional Competencies

-If you are enrolled in the Bachelor of Science in Finance program and are interested in continuing on to pursue a Purdue Global Master of Science in Finance (MSF), you may matriculate into a shortened version of the graduate program.
+If you are enrolled in the Bachelor of Science in Finance program and are interested in continuing on to pursue a Purdue Global Master of Science in Finance (MSF), you may matriculate into a shortened version of the graduate program by pursuing the Accelerated MSF option.

 Upon successful completion of the Bachelor of Science in Finance program, and if you meet the below criteria, you may apply for entry to the University's MSF program and will have the following MSF courses waived: